The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Ingredients:

-- 1 cup plain, unsweetened yogurt
+- 1 cup plain, unsweetened yogurt (Greek is good)

-- 1 tablespoon honey (optional, not for pets under 1 year)
+- 1 tablespoon honey (skip for puppies)

 Instructions:

-- Mix all ingredients until well combined
+- Mix it all up

-- Freeze until solid (about 3-4 hours)
+- Freeze for 3-4 hours

 Final Thoughts on Choosing the Perfect Pet Treats

-Selecting the right treats for your pet involves balancing enjoyment with nutrition.
-The best choices support your pet’s health while still being something they eagerly anticipate.
+The best choices support your pet's body while still being something they lose their minds over.

 Remember these key principles: